Here Doc

 A line containing exactly

-ends the contentsEscape sequences are expanded (e.g.,
+delimiterends the contentsEscape sequences are expanded (e.g.,

-may be translated into a literalTAB
+\tmay be translated into a literalTAB)Variables are expanded (e.g.,

-variable)Command substitutions are performed (e.g.,
+$foobecomes contents offoovariable)Command substitutions are performed (e.g.,

-become the output ofdate
+$(date)and`date`become the output ofdatecommand)

 1 #!/bin/sh